 Snohomish County's Puget Sound Initiative

-Snohomish County Puget Sound Initiative, launched by Executive Dave Somers and in partnership with the Snohomish County Council, focuses on expanding efforts to protect and restore Puget Sound, one of the region's most valuable assets.
-Snohomish County is strengthening efforts to enhance the health of Puget Sound, including our lakes, rivers, and streams.
+Snohomish County's Puget Sound Initiative, launched by Executive Somers in partnership with the County Council, focuses on expanding efforts to protect and restore Puget Sound, one of the region's most valuable assets.
 In January of 2017, Executive Somers convened an internal working group to start planning and identifying next steps for implementation.
 Initiative efforts will primarily focus on internal opportunities in County daily operations and policy, and are intended to complement the work already being done by stakeholders and organizations across the region.
 The working group outlined three phases for the Initiative:

 Phase I: What is the County doing to protect and restore Puget Sound?

-The County's Puget Sound Initiative website is a new tool to communicate our work on Puget Sound health with the public.
-As part of Phase I, the website highlights approximately a dozen County projects and programs, providing a snap-shot of on-going work to improve the health of Puget Sound.
+The County's PSI website is a new tool to better communicate our work with the public.
+The website provides a snap-shot of a dozen County projects and programs that help quantify the beneficial impacts of our work on Puget Sound health.
 Phase I efforts focus on three core areas, namely: Water Quality, Habitat Restoration, and Species Vitality.
-Phase I also launches a Community Call to Action, encouraging the local community to visit our 'Get Involved' page and to find out how YOU can help make a difference!
+The PSI website also includes a Community Call to Action, encouraging the local community to visit our 'Get Involved' page and to find out how YOU can help make a difference!

 Learn more about what the County is already doing to protect water quality, restore habitat, and promote species vitality!